Gweagal: Middens

+History

 First contact with Europeans

 The Gweagal first made visual contact with Cook and other Europeans on the 29 April 1770 in the area which is now known as "Captain Cook's Landing Place", in the Kurnell area of Kamay Botany Bay National Park.
 It was the first attempt made, on Cook's first voyage, in the Endeavour, to make contact with the Aboriginal people of Australia.

-In sailing into the bay they had noted two Gweagal men posted on the rocks, brandishing spears and fighting sticks, and a group of four too intent on fishing to pay much attention to the ship's passage.
+In sailing into the bay, Cook noted two Gweagal men posted on the rocks, brandishing spears and fighting sticks, and a group of four too intent on fishing to pay much attention to the ship's passage.
 Using a telescope as they lay offshore, approximately a kilometre from an encampment consisting of 6–8 gunyahs, Joseph Banks recorded observing an elderly woman come out of the bush, with at first three children in tow, then another three, and light a fire.
 While busying herself, she looked at the ship at anchor without showing any perplexity.
 She was joined by the four fishermen, who brought their catch to be cooked.

-After an hour and a half, Cook, Banks, Daniel Solander and Tupaia, together with 30 of the crew, made for the beach, only to be threatened by two warriors.
-They threw some gifts on shore, trying to get over the idea they had come to seek fresh water, but the Gweagal men reacted with hostile diffidence.
-Cook felt it necessary to encourage a change of attitude by shooting one of the men in the leg with light shot.
-Unperturbed, the wounded man retrieved a shield from a gunyah before returning.
-By that time the crew had already beached their boat.

-The sailors then proceeded to walk onto the beach and up to an encampment.
-Both Cook and Banks tried, with great difficulty, to make contact with the local people but without success due to the Gweagal avoiding further contact after the first encounter.
-They simply went about their daily affairs, seeming to ignore the strangers; they fished from canoes, cooked shellfish on the shore and walked along the beach, but at the same time, watched Cook's crew with caution.
+When Cook and crew made their first landfall two Gweagal men came down to the boat to fend off what they thought to be spirits of the dead.
+They shouted "Warra warra wai," meaning "You are all dead," and gestured with their spears.
+Cook's party attempted to communicate their desire for water and threw gifts of beads and nails ashore.
+The two Aboriginal men continued to oppose the landing and Cook fired a warning shot.
+One of the Gweagal men responded by throwing a rock, and Cook fired on them with small shot, wounding one of them in the leg.
+The crew then landed, and the Gweagal men threw two spears before Cook fired another round of small shot and they retreated.
+The landing party found several children in nearby huts, and left some beads and other gifts with them.
+The landing party collected 40 to 50 spears and other artefacts.

+Cook and his crew stayed at Botany Bay for a week, collecting water, timber, fodder and botanical specimens and exploring the surrounding area.
+The Indigenous inhabitants observed the Europeans closely but generally retreated whenever they approached.
+Cook's party made several attempts to establish relations with the Indigenous people, but they showed no interest in the food and gifts the Europeans offered, and occasionally threw spears as an apparent warning.